thariqhatrama/thariqhatrama/README.md

 - 👋 Hi, I’m @thariqhatrama
 - 👀 I’m interested in website builder and data analyst
-- 🌱 I’m currently learning backend developer and data analytics
+- 🌱 I’m currently work for backend developer, data analytics, and Enterprise Architecture
 - 💞️ I’m looking to collaborate on corporate
 - 📫 How to reach me hit me up on my instagram @staringthemoon